The Establishment Clause: Its Original Public Meaning and What We Can Learn from the Plain Text

 Modern times in church-state relations began in 1947 with the Supreme Court’s decision in Everson v.
 Board of Education.
 The justices in both the majority and dissent said they were interpreting the Establishment Clause based on the intent of the founding generation.
 However, rather than looking to Congress’s lawmaking in the summer of 1789 that led to the First Amendment, the justices relied on the Virginia disestablishment from four years prior, as well as the efforts of just two statesmen, James Madison and Thomas Jefferson.

 For the next half century, the High Court’s search was for events and prominent actors reflecting original intent.
 This is now considered Old Originalism.
-Its defect is that lawmaking is a collective task, the work of many individuals with multiple intents.
+Its failing is that lawmaking is a collective task, the work of many individuals with multiple intents.
 Jurisprudential conservatives have urged an interpretation of the U.S. Constitution that is faithful to its time of inception.
 They increasingly look to New Originalism.
 This is an interpretive principle that adheres to the ordinary meaning of the text when adopted.
-Originalism—first old and now new—has especially been a long-term project of religious traditionalists when it comes to the Establishment Clause.

-Keywords: Establishment Clause, Everson, Originalism, Madison, Jefferson, Congress, religion
+Keywords: Establishment Clause, establishment, Constitution, founding-era, Everson, Originalism, 1789, Madison, Jefferson, Congress, religion

 Suggested Citation: Suggested Citation